How do I know whether the location I am interested in is available for the scheme I am applying to?

 Is there a word limit for my application answers and will the length of my answers affect my chances of being progressed to the next stage?

 There is no word limit, however, the more detailed your answers are, the stronger your application will be.
-We would recommend providing as much information as you can to support your answers and ensure your answers are relevant to the scheme you are applying to.
+We would recommend providing as much information to support your answers and ensure your answers are relevant to the scheme you are applying to.

 Can I make any changes once I have submitted my application?